fangnandu/Crime-Shiny/README.md

 - 3 change the color of the layout(ui)
    need to learn more about the java script and CSS plugin for futher layout adjustment

-# The initial interactive web preview
+# C The initial interactive web preview

 ![Visulization Map](https://github.com/fangnandu/Crime-Shiny/blob/master/preview%20of%20the%20webapp.png "Visulization Map")
 ##
-# The changed interactive web preview ( by choosing hour =15; station = university city)
+# D The changed interactive web preview ( by choosing hour =15; station = university city)
      the first map shows where are the crime distribute around the univeristy city statoin the second map shows how many crime counts for all hours( the crime risk level in station of university city)
 ##